Code-Institute-Submissions/MS1--BTS-Band/README.md

 # BTS Band

- This project is designed to create a website as a promotional medium for the Pop-Band BTS.
-The Webpage is to draw interest and to provide basic information.
+ The goal of this project is to create a website which serves as a promotional medium for the Pop-Band BTS.
+The aim of the Webpage is to provide users with Information about the Band,their music and their tours.

 ## User Experience

-The main target audience for the website would be females aged between 12-30 including existing fans as well as non-fans.
+The primary target audience for the website would be females aged between 12-30 such as existing fans and new general users.
+However the website should be able to appeal to anyone outside of the target audience as well.

 ### User Stories:

 First Time User:

  * As a First time user I want to easily navigate to find Information

  * As a First time user I want Information on the Webpages to be clear and Clean

  * As a First time user I want to look at the Webpages on my phone screen

+ * As a First time user I want the Website to be engaging and fun for me to keep browsing.

 Developer :